-Steve Roberts is Professor of Machine Learning in the Department of Engineering, University of Oxford.
+Steve Roberts is Professor of Machine Learning in the Department of Engineering Science, University of Oxford.

 Stephen's main area of research lies in machine learning approaches to data analysis.
 He has particular interests in the development of machine learning theory for problems in time series analysis and decision theory.
 Current research applies Bayesian statistics, graphical models and information theory to diverse problem domains including astronomy, mathematical biology, finance and sensor networks.
-He leads the Machine Learning Research Group, is a Professorial Fellow of Somerville College and a faculty member of the Oxford-Man Institute.
+He leads the Machine Learning Research Group, is a Professorial Fellow of Somerville College and the director of the Oxford-Man Institute.

 Kathy was appointed in November 2013 to lead Kew’s Science Directorate.
 Kathy is leading the development of a new science strategy for Kew, to focus and enhance its world-leading science and conservation work, strengthen its position as a global resource for plant and fungal knowledge.